TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-17-how-to-test-private-services-in-symfony.md

 title: "How to Test Private Services in Symfony"
 perex: |
     2 versions of Symfony are affected by this dissonance between services and tests.
     **Do you use Symfony 3.4 or 4.0?
-Do you want to test your services, but struggle to get them do it clean way?**
+Do you want to test your services, but struggle to get them in a clean way?**
     <br><br>
-    Today we look on possible solutions.
+    Today we look at possible solutions.
 tweet: "New Post on My Blog: ..."
 ---

+If you know the problem and look only for a solution, jump right down to [Symfony 4.1 Standalone or Symfony 3.4/4.0 solution](#2-in-symfony-4-1-standalone-or-symfony-3-4-4-0).

+---

 Since [Symfony 3.4 all services are private by default](https://symfony.com/blog/new-in-symfony-3-4-services-are-private-by-default).
 That means you can't get service by `$this->get(App\SomeService::class)` or `$this->container->get(App\SomeService::class)` anymore, but **only only via constructor**.

-That's ok, until you need to test such service:
+That's ok until you need to test such service:

 ```php
 use App\SomeService;